November 7, 2025

 Fasting and cancer: senior couple walking outdoors

-Here are some potential effects of fasting:
+Here are some potential benefits

-• Promotes weight loss and reduces body fat
+• Promotes weight loss and reduces body fat.

-• Reduces chronic inflammation
+• Reduces chronic inflammation14.

 Even if you don’t want to try fasting, you can adopt lifestyle changes to improve your heart health.